FunnelKit

 Here's an example of BOOM!
 By Cindy Joseph.
 Take a look:

-Here's an incredible example from Biscuiteers that converts at a jaw-dropping 18% - well above the industry standard of 3%.
+Here's an incredible example from Biscuiteers that converts at a jaw-dropping 18%.
 Take a look:

 Here's an email from True Citrus: